itvgenomics/tutorial_organelar/_pages/handsOn_prepare.md

 sbatch ~/cursos/MetabarcodingITV2025/pimba_smk/pimba_prepare.slurm
 ```

-When pimba_prepare finishes, it will create a FASTA file with the name of the parameter `outputprepare you have chosen.
+When pimba_prepare finishes, it will create a FASTA file with the name of the parameter `outputprepare` you have chosen.
 Let's assume it is called `AllSamples`.\
 This FASTA file gatherers all reads from all samples in a unique file (hence the name `AllSamples`).
-If you wish to know how many reads remained after quality treatment in this file, you can use the command bellow:
+If you wish to know how many reads remained after quality treatment in this file, you can use the command below:

 ```console
   grep -c ">" AllSamples.fasta
 ```

-Another created FASTA file ends with `withSingleton.
-This file contains the same reads that the other FASTA file, but also with the reads that have good quality, but were not paired.
+Another created FASTA file ends with `withSingleton`. ' This file contains the same reads as the other FASTA file but also has good-quality reads that were not paired.